Glokc0ma/SD-Maid-Pro/AppCleaner.md

 # AppCleaner
-## What does it do?
-The AppCleaner scans for "caches-like" files, these are files that fullfil the following criteria:
+The AppCleaner scans for "caches-like" files, e.g. files that are expendable.
+Files that expedendable should fullfil the following criteria:
 * App automatically recreates them if necessary
 * Deleting them does not cause errors within an app
 * No user created information must be lost (e.g. a picture taken with the camera is "user created").

 This generally includes all official cache locations (`<pkg>/cache/`) as well as uncommon cache locations (due to non-standard directory naming or location) and specific directories that have been manually added to SD Maids databases.

-## Why delete cache?
-First lets get something straight: **Caches are not a bad thing.** Loading files from cache instead of downloading or recalculating them again can make loading faster and save device resources (battery/cpu/bandwidth).

-In a perfect app world, all apps manage their cache perfectly and a tool such as this would be unnecessary.
-But the world isn't perfect and apps missmanage their cache by e.g. not limiting it's size.
-Often the user is given no control over it except for wiping the whole cache.
-The AppCleaner aims to provide the user with detailed information and more fine grained control over each apps cache.

 ## When to use it?
 ### Low space